 In fact, my mother used to say, “Whenever you ask yourself: ‘Why didn’t Mom ever tell me things were going to be like this?’
 Just remember, Mom didn’t know!”
 Then she would burst out laughing.
 Yes, life is also wonderful.
 It’s every bit worth the struggle and all that, but sometimes life is just ROUGH!
 In one of his famous presentations on goals, the late great motivational speaker, Zig Ziglar, once said: “Life is not easy.
 Life is tough.
 But when you’re tough on yourself, life is going to be infinitely easier on you.”
 The challenges help you to grow and become stronger.
 One way to get through the challenging times is by journaling…

 A daily journaling session can help you and me to avoid what Zig refers to as “stinkin’ thinkin’.”
 Sometimes, you don’t even realize how negative your thoughts are until they’re down on paper.
 When life gets really hard the temptation to give up on your goals might seem practical and reasonable.
 Don’t do it!
 Les Brown, another one of my favorite inspirational speakers says, “When life knocks you down, try to land on your back.
 Because if you can look up, you can get up.
 Let your reasons get you back up!”
 Mr. Brown suggests that you have at least five (5) reasons why you will NOT quit when your goals seem harder than ever to reach.

 By reflecting on the reasons that make all the hardships and disappoints worth it for YOU, you’ll be less likely to surrender.
 It’s great advice!
-Knowing your “why(s)” and having more than one “why” will keep you focused when someone steals the light bulb at the end of the tunnel!
+Knowing your WHYs, and having not just a solitary WHY but several compelling ones, will keep you focused when someone, shall we say, “borrows” the light bulb at the end of the tunnel!